Skip to main content

 “Barry Bonds” features Lil Wayne(see whoever was hot around the time).
 Anyways Kanye goes first and sets the bar high, but Weezy does a pretty good job on this track.
 The beat just sounds like a typical Kanye beat.
 “Drunk N Hot Girls” isn’t a great song, but its not terrible either.
 The beat is hot.
 Did I mention it features a singing Mos Def.
 The song runs a lil too long, but is fairly catchy.

 The next song is “Flashing Lights”.
 An extremely dope song.
 The beat is awesome.
 Kanye spits about a woman, “She in the mirror dancing so sleezy….”
 The chorus seals the deal as this is one of the best songs on the album.
-“Feelin Like Katrina with No F.E.M.A. , Like Martin with no Gina”, wraps West.
+“Feelin Like Katrina with No F.E.M.A. , Like Martin with no Gina”, raps West.
 “Everything I Am” is the most laid back song here, and its well placed on the album.
 Kanye gets very introspective on it.
 “Here we go again, Common passed on this beat, I made it to a jam”.
 The song is really good even though sometimes it’s too laid back for its own good.

 “The Glory” is a high energy song.
 Kanye spits over a standard beat with a very well used sample.
 His lyrics are impeccable here.
 “Its easy, the hood love to listen to Weezy and Jeezy, and oh yea Yeezy”.
 “The Glory” is a very celebratory song.